 Travellers going to areas with Zika Virus should take meticulous measures to prevent mosquito bites during the daytime.
 There is currently no preventive medication or vaccine against Zika Virus.

-All travellers, particularly partners considering pregnancy, should practice safe sex or abstinence for at least 6 months if one or both partners have travelled to an area with risk of Zika Virus transmission.
-Practicing safe sex is recommended even if you or your partner do not have symptoms.
-Most Zika Virus infections are asymptomatic (show no signs or symptoms), but transmission of the virus to another person can still occur.
+Practice safe sex or abstinence even if you or your partner do not have symptoms.
+Most Zika Virus infections are asymptomatic (show no signs or symptoms), but sexual transmission of the virus can still occur.